robatwilliams/unit-testing-AtoZ/README.md

 Restoring the test environment and participants to the state they were in before the test began.

 This helps ensure that subsequently run tests aren't affected by anything the current test did.
-Practically this means restoring any shared participants (if they must be used at all), restoring implementations that were mocked, and clearing out pending asynchronous work.
+Practically this means restoring any shared/static participants (if they must be used at all), restoring implementations that were mocked, and clearing out pending asynchronous work.

 Test frameworks can be configured to do some of the cleanup automatically after each test: